JennoVink/jennovink.github.io/_posts/2020-05-08-Convert-your-MIDI-keyboard-into-a-soundboard.markdown

 canonical_url: https://www.csrhymes.com/2020/05/08/creating-a-docs-site-with-bulma-clean-theme.html
 ---

-I created Bulma Clean Theme as a theme for my own website and decided to open source it so others could use it as well.
-One of the key things I wanted to do was to create a theme that worked with GitHub Pages, which also means that you can also use it as a docs site for your project.

 ## The story behind this project

 As a hobby I started exploring to create digital music which I listen every now and then.
 Besides that, I used to play piano when I was younger.
 Thus, I bought a simple midi pad (AKAI LPD 8, see picture below).